Jornason/iOS-SwiftCharts/SwiftCharts.md

 as developers we're going to have a lot of fun getting to know Swift and using it over the coming years.

+In addition to swift, the announcement that finally iOS8 will have first-class support for dynamic frameworks is great news, however, we've all been creating pseudo-frameworks for years.
+These are nothing more than specific directory and symlink structures which contain a static library and a collection of header files.
+They've served us well, and until we all get on board with the new world of iOS8 dynamic frameworks, we want to be able to use our existing objective-C pseudo- frameworks in our new swift apps.

-Obviously my first question was "how can I use ShinobiControls from Swift?", and I'm sure it was yours too.
-We'll be reviewing how we adopt the new features made available to us in Xcode 6 over the coming weeks and months, but I want to know how to make it work now.
+All of the ShinobiControls products are distributed as these pseudo frameworks, and we'll be reviewing how we adopt the new features made available to us in Xcode 6 over the coming weeks and months.
+In this post I'll use the ShinobiCharts pseudo-framework as an example of how to get started with importing them into a swift project.

-In this post I'll review the steps you need to go through to integrate an old-style framework on iOS with Swift (not to be confused by the new dynamic frameworks introduced in iOS8).
-This is how all the different ShinobiControls products are distributed, and so this represents the approach to getting them to work in Xcode 6 beta.

 It's worth noting that this process is not necessarily going to be considered best practice in future.
 As I mentioned, we're reviewing the new features made available in Xcode 6, and this includes the dynamic frameworks.

 The code for this project is available on Github at ..., but it's pretty simple - it's probably just as simple to follow along.
+You can use any existing framework as a sample, but if you want to grab the ShinobiCharts framework I'll be using here then you can grab a free trial from our website.

-### Bridging ShinobiControls into Swift
+### Bridging An Objective-C Pseudo-Framework into Swift

 There is a lot of information in the excellent documentation for Swift about the interoperability between swift and objective-C - so I won't go into too much